ZionTechLab/service-plus/DOCUMENTATION.md

 This document provides a comprehensive overview of the React application, its structure, and how to contribute.

+## Project Overview

+This application is a comprehensive tool designed to streamline the management of service inquiries, customer data, and item masters.
+It offers a user-friendly interface for efficient creation, viewing, and management of service-related information.
+The primary goal is to provide a robust and intuitive platform for businesses to handle their service operations, improve customer interactions, and maintain accurate inventory records.

 ## Overview

 This application is a comprehensive tool for managing service inquiries, customer data, and item masters.
 It provides a user-friendly interface for creating, viewing, and managing service-related information.